WARNING! THIS POST CONTAINS DISTURBING LANGUAGE AND IMAGES

 “The light in his eyes went out after the beating.
-He quit seeking me out.
+Nacho quit seeking me out.
 He viewed everyone as a danger.
 He would show all the submissive signs, tail tucked, avoiding eye contact, lip licking…he wouldn’t come near me.
 In order to check his collar for fit I would have to corner him.
 The Nacho I knew was gone or buried so deep I couldn’t see him anymore.”

 DOGS BEATEN ALMOST EVERY DAY